 Crypto Card Regulation in Iceland

-As an EEA member (but not an EU member), Iceland incorporates EU financial regulations through the EEA Agreement.
-MiCA applies to Iceland through this framework, meaning EEA-licensed crypto-asset service providers can serve Icelandic residents under passporting rights.
-The 18-month grandfathering period applies, with existing VASPs able to operate until July 1, 2026 while seeking full CASP authorization.
+As an EEA member, Iceland incorporates EU financial regulations through the EEA Agreement.
+MiCA applies in Iceland, meaning EEA-licensed CASPs can serve Icelandic residents under passporting rights.
+The grandfathering period allows existing VASPs to operate while seeking full CASP authorization.
+Iceland implemented 5AMLD and 6AMLD through national legislation, requiring all virtual asset service providers to register and comply with AML/CTF requirements.

 Tax Treatment of Card Rewards in Iceland

-Iceland taxes cryptocurrency capital gains as capital income (fjarmagnstekjuskattur) at a flat rate of 22% for individuals.
-The Directorate of Internal Revenue (Rikisskattstjori, RSK) administers all tax collection.
-Every disposal of crypto, including spending via a crypto card, is a taxable event if the disposal price exceeds the acquisition cost.
+Iceland taxes cryptocurrency gains as fjarmagnstekjur (capital income) at a flat 22% for individuals.
+The Rikisskattstjori (RSK, Directorate of Internal Revenue) administers all tax collection.
+Every disposal of crypto, including spending through a card, is a taxable event if the disposal price exceeds the acquisition cost.

-Loss offset rules are restrictive: losses on the same cryptocurrency can offset gains within the same tax year (e.g., BTC losses offset BTC gains), but cross-cryptocurrency offsets are not permitted (BTC losses cannot offset ETH gains).
-Losses from private key loss or wallet theft are not deductible.
+Iceland's loss offset rules are unusually restrictive.
+Losses on the same cryptocurrency can offset gains within the same tax year (BTC losses offset BTC gains), but cross-cryptocurrency offsets are not permitted (BTC losses cannot offset ETH gains).
+Losses from private key loss, wallet theft, or exchange insolvency are not deductible.

 How to Apply from Iceland

-Icelandic crypto card applications require a Vegabref (Icelandic passport) or Nafnskirteini (National ID certificate), both issued by the District Commissioner's offices (Syslumenn).
-Iceland also issues Rafraen skilriki (electronic ID certificates) through Audkenni, widely used for digital financial onboarding.
+Icelandic crypto card applications require a vegabref (Icelandic passport) or nafnskirteini (national ID certificate) for citizens.
+Iceland also issues rafraen skilriki (electronic ID certificates) through Audkenni, which provide cryptographic digital authentication similar to Estonia's e-ID system.
+These digital certificates are widely used for financial onboarding in Iceland.

 Spending Tips for Iceland